09.28.13: The beauty down under

 Moving on, before I get too caught up talking about stuff that is not related to the photos below, I am going to share with you our 2nd day in Palawan.

-The main reason why I chose Puerto Princesa over Coron.
-Cause I thought that it would be cool for A to see this beautiful subterranean river.
+The main reason why I chose Puerto Princesa over Coron is because of the Underground River.
+I thought it would be cool for A to see this beautiful subterranean river.

 …and we finally arrived.

 There were a lot of monkeys,and I was scared the whole time.
-Our tour guide warned us that the monkey know how to snatch bags and food…and I’ve seen it happen,TWICE!
+Our tour guide warned us that they know how to snatch bags and food and I saw it happen twice!!

-I had to ask A to hold my bag the entire time cause I do not a monkey going near me.
+I had to ask A to hold my bag the entire time cause I do not want any monkeys going near me.
 Lol

 The tour lasted for about 45 minutes, but it didn’t really seem like it.

-I can truly say that they deserve that spot on the 7 Wonders of the World.
-It was so amazing to see the underground river, and to be able to hear historical stories about it (prolly the best part for me cause I really like learning more about history whether political or geographical).
+It was so amazing to see the underground river and to be able to hear historical stories about it, probably the best part for me because histroy is one of my favorite topics whether political or geographical.